stTrimis/calculator/README.md

 Thats It.
 Have fun with this simple project

-@All rights reserved by Stelios Trimis!!
+©All rights reserved by Stelios Trimis!!